 Takesue’s critically acclaimed Ugandan feature-length documentary WHERE ARE YOU TAKING ME?
 (2010) was commissioned by the International Film Festival Rotterdam and premiered at the festival, followed by screenings at the Museum of Modern Art (NYC), the Los Angeles Film Festival, and festivals in Sweden, Switzerland, Italy, Uganda, Poland, Portugal and India, among others.
 WHERE ARE YOU TAKING ME? was theatrically released by Icarus Films, was a Critics’ Pick by Time Out-New York and LA Weekly and was described by Variety as, “Beautifully meditative...an uplifting observational documentary that plays on seeing and being seen.”

-Takesue’s films have screened at more than two hundred film festivals and museums internationally including Sundance, Locarno, New Directors/ New Films (MoMA & Lincoln Center), SXSW, Mar del Plata, Thessaloniki, London’s ICA, Shanghai Museum of Contemporary Art, Walker Art Center, and the Museum of Modern Art (NYC) and have aired on PBS, IFC, Comcast, and the Sundance Channel.
+Takesue’s films have screened at more than three hundred film festivals and museums internationally including Sundance, Locarno, New Directors/ New Films (MoMA & Lincoln Center), SXSW, Mar del Plata, Thessaloniki, London’s ICA, Shanghai Museum of Contemporary Art, Walker Art Center, and the Museum of Modern Art (NYC) and have aired on PBS, IFC, Comcast, and the Sundance Channel.

 Film honors include SPIRIT OF SLAMDANCE AWARD, Slamdance Film Festival; BEST SHORT DOCUMENTARY, Philadelphia Festival of World Cinema; ITVS Futurestates AUDIENCE AWARD; GRAND JURY PRIZE, Brooklyn International Film Festival; GOLD MEDAL & GRAND JURY PRIZE, Brno International Film Festival, Czech Republic; JURORS’ CHOICE AWARD (1st place), Black Maria Film and Video Festival; BEST NARRATIVE SHORT, San Diego Asian Film Festival; and the GOLDEN REEL: NEW VISIONS AWARD, Los Angeles Asian Pacific Film Festival.

 Kimi Takesue has served as a selection committee member for MoMA’s Documentary Fortnight as well as a nominator for the Rockefeller Media Arts Award.
 She has also served as a panelist for the New York Foundation for the Arts and and international juror at the 2017 BAFICI-Buenos Aires International Festival of Independent Cinema (Argentina).
 Her films have circulated widely in educational settings and are used regularly in colleges and universities in various courses including Cultural Studies, Asian-American Studies, Cinema Studies, Women’s Studies, and Film production courses.
-Takesue's films are distributed by Women Make Movies and Icarus Films.
+Takesue's films are distributed by Women Make Movies, New Day Films, and Icarus Films.
 She is Associate Professor in the Department of Arts, Culture, and Media at Rutgers University- Newark.